George Russell (racing driver): 2024: Final year with Hamilton

-At midseason, Mercedes scored podium finishes in six consecutive races.
+Come the midseason, Mercedes scored podium finishes in six consecutive races.
 Russell reeled off some of his best results in years, including a pole and podium in Montreal, his second career race victory at Spielberg (albeit after the first two drivers collided in front of him), a pole at Silverstone (followed by a mechanical retirement), and the first Formula One race win (at Spa) lost to a post-race disqualification since 1994, for which the team took responsibility.
 However, the media opined that he could have won the Canadian Grand Prix.